 - 3. Research Paper: Students following a non-thesis program must present a research paper or papers and complete the steps listed below: - a.
 Title and Approval Pages: The title pages and approval pages of all research papers must be uniform.
-Examples of each form are available in the program offices. - b.
-Research Paper Deadline: The research paper must have the signed approval of the chair of the Graduate Advisory Committee and signed approval of the instructor of the course in which the paper was written or of another committee member before it is submitted to the college dean for final approval.
+Examples of each form are available in the department offices. - b.
+Research Paper Deadline: The research paper must have the signed approval of the Graduate Advisory Committee before it is submitted to the department chair or college dean for final approval.
 The research paper must be submitted to the Dean's Office at least three weeks before the end of the semester.
-A copy of the approval page will be sent to the Office of the Registrar and Admissions to verify completion of this requirement.
+A copy of the approval page will be sent to the Office of the Registrar to verify completion of this requirement.